ivotron/ceph_osdi06/README.md

-High-level log below contains coarse granularity description of milestiones.
-Fine-grained is in github repo.

 In general, experimental setup is composed of 4 layers: (1) hardware, (2) system, (3) processes and (4) workload.
 In the current setup, 1/2